KBNLresearch/omimgr/readme.md

 After clicking *Yes*, you can activate *Direct Disc* mode, or select another optical drive.
 Press the *Start* button again to start reading the disc.
 Importantly, *omimgr* does not delete the existing disc image in this case, but it will update it with any additional data that can be rescued from the disc.

+Note that *ddrescue* runs result in an additional [*mapfile*](https://www.gnu.org/software/ddrescue/manual/ddrescue_manual.html#Mapfile-structure) (**$prefix.map**).
+The map file contains information about the recovery status of data blocks, which allows *ddrescue* to resume previously interrupted recovery sessions.

 ## Suggested workflow

 In general *readom* is the preferred tool to read a CD-ROM or DVD.
 However, *readom* does not cope well with discs that are degraded or otherwise damaged.
 Because of this, the suggested workflow is to first try reading the disc with *readom*.
 If this results in any errors, try *ddrescue*.
 It is possible to run multiple subsequent passes with *ddrescue*.
 If *ddrescue* fails with errors, it sometimes helps to re-run it in *Direct disc* mode (which can be selected from *omimgr*'s interface).
 The results can often be further improved by running multiple *ddrescue* passes with different optical devices (e.g. a few different external USB drives).

 ## Interrupting readom or ddrescue

 Press the *Interrupt* button to interrupt any running *readom* or *ddrescue* instances.
 This is particularly useful for *ddrescue* runs, which may require many hours for discs that are badly damaged.
 Note that interrupting *ddrescue* will not result in any data loss.
 If you re-run *omimgr* with *ddrescue* on an image that was previously interrupted, it will simply pick up on where the interrupted run stopped.
+Note that interrupting *readom* will generally result in an unreadable ISO image.

 ## Metadata file